 This win was not a fluke or one-time thing.
-After the victory with Mr. Fan Hui, AlphaGo played with Mr. Lee Sedol (winner of 18 world titles, recognized as the greatest Go player in the decade) in Seoul, South Korea.
+After the victory with Mr. Fan Hui, AlphaGo played with Mr. Lee Sedol, who is the winner of 18 world titles and recognized as the greatest Go player of the decade, in Seoul, South Korea.
 The result?
 4 to 1 for the machine.

-It shocked professional associations worldwide and AlphaGo was granted an honorary 9-dan ranking (the highest possible certification) - a title previously reserved only for world's top Go Champions.
+These landslide victories shocked professional associations worldwide, and AlphaGo was granted an honorary 9-dan ranking (the highest possible certification) - a title previously reserved only for the world's top Go Champions.

 What about chess?

 Chess has many similarities to Go.
 Both stem from ancient times and are played by two people taking turns.
-Also, there is no random element involved.
+Also, in both games, there is no random element involved.

 This is because of a profound difference in complexity between these games.
-In Go, during every turn, a player has much more possible moves to chose from (about 250 in Go vs. 35 in chess).
+In Go, during every turn, a player has a far larger quantity of moves to chose from (about 250 in Go vs. 35 in chess).
 You can imagine the intelligence that a machine needs to have in order to master a game like Go.
 Let's discuss how they did it.

 Deep Reinforcement Learning to the rescue

 Have you ever trained a dog to teach him a new trick?
-How does that process could look like?
-You give him a reward if the trick is performed correctly and could punish him if it's not.
+What does that process could look like?
+Most likely, you give him a reward if the trick is performed correctly, and punish him or ignore him if it's not.

-The agent (dog) will behave in a way to maximize the amount of his favorite food you give him as a feedback.
+The dog, or the agent, will behave in a way to maximize the amount of his favorite food you give him as a feedback.
 His biological "neural network" will invent the correct patterns itself so that he can achieve the maximum positive result.
-This type of learning is a very powerful tool and it's ingrained in nearly every biological unit.
+This type of learning is a very powerful tool, and it's ingrained in nearly every biological unit.

-One of the recent, spectacular achievements related to RL is that OpenAI built RL system in 2 weeks that beats world-class players in Dota 2.
+One of the recent, spectacular achievements related to RL was when OpenAI built a RL system in 2 weeks that beats world-class players in Dota 2.
 The system was not taught the rules of Dota, nor does it contain any hardcoded game-based rules.
 It started by randomly traversing a map or standing still and slowly improved itself, baby-stepping its way.
-In other words: it played so many games that no human was ever capable of playing, and it learned this way.
+In other words: it played more games than any human was ever capable of playing, and it learned this way.